jamescroweleiden/LACDR-data-management-docs/Minimum Guide.md

 ## Depositing data
 - Assess at the start of the project what data you think you may be able to deposit, and where
 - Plan what metadata to record for this, as each repository will have different standards
+- Release the data with an appropriate licence [link]
+- Use a repository that gives a persistent identifier
+- Consider if your data would be better stored in a subject specific or a more generic data repository - https://www.re3data.org/ has a good search tool for subject specific data repositories.
+- Talk to your data steward early about getting your data into a repository, to make sure you're collecting all the required metadata